 Name: Liberation Day

-A second national holiday in the month of February, but this one is as justified as the former.
-Liberation Day remembers the day Kuwait was liberated from Iraqi occupation.
+A second national holiday in the month of February -Liberation Day, remembers the day Kuwait was liberated from Iraqi occupation.
 Memorial services are typically held, as people remember those who died during the conflict.

 Name: Kuwaiti Jazz Festival

 Music fans might want to consider heading to the city in June, when the annual Kuwait Jazz Festival takes place.
 Here you will find some truly talented musicians – some local, and some who have come to Kuwait City just for this event.

 Around this time every year, the Kuwaiti Film Festival is held to showcase the best this country has to offer.
 Directors are encouraged to submit their short films, with writers and actors making appearances to promote their work.
 If you’re a film buff, then you should definitely pay a visit.

 Taxis in Kuwait City are convenient and relatively affordable.
 You’ll find plenty waiting outside airports and hotels, but there are others out on the streets waiting for customers.